davidbmaier/totd-bot/README.md

 This is a Discord bot for displaying the daily Trackmania Track of the Day (and maybe more in the future).

+Disclaimer: This bot uses undocumented APIs (and libraries based on them), so it may break at any time - potentially indefinitely if Nadeo/Ubisoft decide to close off those APIs.

 To run it, just run an `npm i` and an `npm start`.
 Make sure you've added a `.env` file (see the template for the format).
+I suggest not using your main UPlay/Ubisoft Connect account - it doesn't have to own the game, so you can just create a new one for this bot.

 Currently, it only listens to `!totd` and the prints the current track's data.